ImageMagick/Usage-Markdown/bugs/future/index.md

     Now this would be great!!!
 Of course they can still contain a comment listing the actual value counts.

-    We would need to be careful of both operations when a IM Q8 is used or the upper values could be clipped when the data is saved back into a image.
+    We would need to be careful of both operations when an IM Q8 is used or the upper values could be clipped when the data is saved back into an image.
 8bits means a maximum count of 255!
 That is not very many pixels!
 A solid color 16x16 image could exceed that!

     As such some expert otpions to control...